Forex Trading

 What Moves Currency Prices?

-Understanding these factors helps you anticipate market movements.
+Understanding these four factors helps you anticipate market movements.

 Central Banks